Soft-Materials-Mechanics-Laboratory/hyperelastic-damage-gpr/notebooks/README.md

-# Source Code
+# Notebooks

-This folder contains reusable Python modules implementing:
+This folder contains Jupyter notebooks that reproduce the results in the paper.

-- Stage I GPR (intact response)
-- Stage II GPR (damage evolution)
-- Constitutive model evaluation
+1. Synthetic data validation
+2. Experimental data modeling